-One of the best ways to build credit with a credit card is through responsible use of your card, such as paying off your credit card in full each month and maintaining a low credit utilization rate.
-This behavior can help build your credit by showing you’re able to meet your debt obligations, which is something potential lenders want to see.
+You can build your credit score with a credit card, provided you use it responsibly.
+That means paying your bill on time, all the time, and maintaining a low credit utilization rate, among other financial habits.
+This behavior can help build your credit by showing you’re diligent about meeting your debt obligations, which is something potential lenders look for.

 What if you’re interested in using a credit card to build credit, but don’t yet have a credit card?
 In this case, there are credit cards that are marketed to those with a limited credit history who want to build their credit.
 Depending on your personal situation, here’s a look at the best way to build credit with a credit card.